georgemac510/blockchain-developer-bootcamp-final-project/README.md

         $ npm install -g ganache-cli
         $ ganache-cli

-    Make sure that port 8545 is listed in truffle-config.js for ganache-cli
+    `ganache-cli` will now be running a development blockchain on port `8545` and give you 10 development network accounts with    addresses and corresponding private keys which can be imported to Metamask each with 100 ETH for gas and testing.
+Make sure that port `8545` is listed in truffle-config.js for `ganache-cli`.

 4. Install and run IPFS if not installed